 The best headset for racing will no doubt capture the essence of what it's like to race in real life through fully immersive audio and sound quality.
 However, finding the right one for you can be a little tricky at times, especially considering the wide variety of options to choose from.

-Fortunately, we've done some of the research for you to compile a list of our top picks, based on price, reviews, and any features that make these top headsets stand out from the crowd.
+Fortunately, we've done some of the research for you to compile a list of the best gaming headsets around based on price, reviews, and any features that make these top headsets stand out from the crowd.

 Best headsets for racing